Kentucky Route 205: Breathitt County

 KY 205 begins at an intersection with KY 30 in Jackson, within Breathitt County.
 The highway parallels the North Fork Kentucky River.
 It travels to the north-northwest, leaves Jackson, crosses over Shacks Branch, and intersects the southern terminus of KY 3193.
 It curves to the east-northeast, leaving the river.
 Then, it curves to the northeast and intersects KY 15.
-The two highway travel concurrently to the northwest, rejoining the river along the way.
+The two highways travel concurrently to the northwest, rejoining the river along the way.
 When they split, KY 205 travels to the southwest and curves to the west-northwest and travels through Fivemile.
 The highway curves to the north and intersects the northern terminus of KY 3193.
 It crosses over Frozen Boone Fork immediately before an intersection with the northern terminus of KY 541 (Mt.
 Carmel Road).
 KY 205 heads to the northeast, paralleling the fork, and has an interchange with KY 15/KY 1812.
 Here, KY 205 and KY 1812 begin a concurrency.
 They cross over Little Frozen Creek, travel through Wilhurst, and cross Boone Fork before they split.
 KY 205 heads to the northeast and crosses over the fork.
 It then crosses over the fork two more times and travels through Simpson.
 The highway curve to the northeast and enters Wolfe County.

 Wolfe County

 KY 205 begins by paralleling Rose Fork.
 It then crosses over the fork six times and Red River before it enters Lee City.
 There, it intersects the northern terminus of KY 1094.
 KY 205 parallels the river out of Lee City.
-It curves to the northeast and enters Helechawa, where it crosses State Road Fork, has an interchange with the Bert T. Combs Mountain Parkway, and begins a concurrency with KY 191.
+It curves to the northeast and enters Helechawa, where it crosses State Road Fork, has an interchange with the Mountain Parkway, and begins a concurrency with KY 191.
 The two highways head to the northwest and curve to the north-northwest, where they split.
 KY 205 heads to the east-northeast and enters Morgan County.